 (For a more complete list, check out this site by Joyce Meyer:

 These truths are foundational: the starting point for any understanding of identity and meaning in life.
 They are statements of position that must affect how I live: since I am a child of God (for example), I must believe and behave accordingly.
 This is not about being well-behaved, but how understanding that role determines how I see myself, how I view God, and my attitude towards life and the entire world.
 These are issues of perspective (world view) and attitude that determine how I relate to the world.
 Your identity is an essential key to understanding your purpose and mission in life: why you were born and why you are still here on Earth.

 But there is more to identity than position or title and the resulting approach to the world and life in general.
 The bigger picture includes every facet of who you are.

 There are a number of external factors that can define identity: relationships with God, family and friends, influence and position in society, job type and title, skills, experience, and training, etc, etc. Then there are the internal facets of identity: beliefs, passions, values, attitude, and character.
-Of these I think character is the most significant, because it requires the greatest investment of time and effort, and is therefore the best indicator of who a person really is.
+Of these I think character is the most significant, because it requires the greatest investment of time and effort to develop, and is therefore the best indicator of who a person really is.

 A person of high position/title commands respect by virtue of his position, and that respect is reinforced by his or her depth of character.
 On the other hand, a person of high position but without character will exercise authority only by virtue of his position, and will not command the respect nor the compliance that he might wish.
 Authority that is delegated or bestowed must be exercised with character, or it will be corrupted.
 This is where the two facets of identity (internal and external) come together.

 One’s identity determines his authority and therefore his impact.
 It is a precious possession that must be developed, valued, and guarded/protected.